live-wire/snooper/README.md

-# snooper
+# snooper :hamster:
 You will regret leaving your laptop unlocked (unattended)